KenMwaura1/stock-price-scraper/README.md

 `cd stock-price-scraper`
 ## Step 2
-Create a virtual environment (venv) to hold all of the required dependecies.Here we use the built-in venv module.
+Create a virtual environment (venv) to hold all the required dependencies.Here we use the built-in venv module.

 `python -m venv env`